We have the perfect guide for dining outside in the warmer weather at some of our favorite restaurants.

 Since 1989, this restaurant has been serving traditional European food in Stockton with a Mediterranean twist.
 Expect hearty portions of steak, lamb and fish, as well as pastas, salads and sandwiches.
 They’ve also got weekly entrée specials that highlight what’s growing fresh locally.

-Although the inside of Papapavlo’s is stunning—earthy colors and an open kitchen make it easily inviting—this pretty patio is well shaded and the perfect place to enjoy a fancy meal al fresco.
+Their pretty patio is well shaded and the perfect place to enjoy a fancy meal al fresco.

-Sometimes entertaining friends at home can be challenging—limited parking, not enough seating—but eating out can be expensive, or challenging without a reservation.
-Lucky for you, Squeeze Burger & Brew is the perfect spot to enjoy a delicious burger in a setting no fancier than your own backyard.
+Squeeze Burger & Brew is the perfect spot to enjoy a delicious burger in a setting no fancier than your own backyard.
 Plus, they have good beer on tap—a lot of it.

 TVs line the inside walls of the stone bar, with more than a dozen tap handles to choose from.
 And nothing goes with beer quite like burgers, which they’ve done up right here, with 100 percent fresh ground beef, locally baked buns, and their famous cheese skirts that drape over their burgers.